Obtaining Fair Spousal Support Awards

 During and after the dissolution of a marriage, one spouse may be required to pay spousal support to the other spouse.
 Often called alimony, spousal support may or may not be mandatory.

 The Law Offices of David M. Lederman is an experienced family law firm that has successfully guided many clients through the divorce process.
+Meet with an attorney at our Moraga or Antioch offices.
 We can explain the law as it applies to your situation and help you achieve your desired goal regarding spousal support.

 Temporary Spousal Support